 Ablett & Stebbing is a well-established boutique IP firm, providing a full service across all areas of patents, trademarks and designs.
 The firm wanted to consider its options for the future in light of the impending retirement of one of its three partners.
-Ablett & Stebbing therefore approached Milli Bouri, Partner and Lead M&A Consultant, to discuss market options and gain M&A insight.
+Ablett & Stebbing therefore approached Milli Bouri, Partner and Practice Head – M&A Transactions, to discuss market options and gain M&A insight.

 Ablett & Stebbing shared its thoughts on long-term goals and priorities.
 The importance of maintaining the integrity of the firm to continue to provide a modern and efficient service, with emphasis on providing high quality commercial advice to existing clients, as well as attracting new business.
 Providing continued employment for support staff and maintaining autonomy for remaining partners to continue as business leaders, along with accessing a market which allowed for diversification and increased range of service offering.

 As a small firm of 10 employees, Ablett & Stebbing had a strong brand in IP but had struggled through slow organic growth.
 As ever, in an extremely competitive market, attracting high calibre candidates was challenging.
 With the prospective retirement of one of three partners, it became clear that some creative thinking would be required in order for the remaining partners to secure the future for their staff and themselves, as well as preserve and grow the business’ future.
 In analysing potential target firms, Adamson & Partners were keenly aware that there is a sea-change not only in IP, but within the wider legal profession, in how business will be conducted in the future.
 With this in mind, it was imperative to find a like-minded partner with a vision for the future that was in line with Ablett & Stebbing,